Peakkay/TechMeet-24/README.md

 ## About the Game

-Game_name is rpg game created in Unity.
+Carrington Case is rpg game created in Unity.
 The game is about solving a murder mystery of Dr. Carrington where in the player goes through various rooms solving puzzles and finding clues related to the crime.
 The main objective being finding the culprit.

 ## Features